MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/subnet-with-external-resources-cannot-be-used-by-other-resources.md

 When attempting to create an AKS cluster or perform an "update" or "scale" operation on an existing AKS cluster, you may encounter the following error message:

 > Code: SubnetWithExternalResourcesCannotBeUsedByOtherResources
-> Error Message: Subnet \<subnet1 URI> referenced by \<URI of the AKS resource referencing the subnet1> cannot be used because it contains external resources.
+> Error Message: Subnet \<URI of subnet1> referenced by \<URI of the AKS resource referencing the subnet1> cannot be used because it contains external resources.
 The external resources in this subnet are \<URI of the external reference used by subnet1>.
 You need to delete these external resources before deploying into this subnet.

 ## Cause